cmyk/seedetcher/docs/SeedEtcher-Workflow.md

 Put the plate on a wood block on the floor.
 Some household paper folded 4 times underneath the plate helps to keep it from sliding.
 Your contraption for this should be stable, no wiggling.

 Set a timer to 180 seconds.
 Start the timer.
 Press the iron onto the plate with increasing pressure, covering the whole plate with the iron for 60s.
 Do not slide the iron!
-Lift, press down on left 3rd of plate, 30s.
+Lift, press down on left half of plate, 30s.
 Then right side 30s.
 Then top 30s.
 Then bottom.
 Pressure is important.
 Do it on the floor where you can really lean onto the iron.
 But be careful to not slide while pressing!
 And please, do not break your wife’s iron.

 Optional: Put a stack of steel plates on top of the hot plate (heat sink).
 It seems to help moving the heat off the transfer paper quickly, causing the toner to be released onto the steel fully.